TanabutT/csv2bigquery/README.md

 The application uses the following configuration parameters:

 - `project_id`: Your Google Cloud project ID
-- `dataset_name`: Name of the BigQuery dataset (note: this is used as a base name, and multiple datasets will be created for each service)
+- `dataset_name_template`: Template for generating dataset names (e.g., "dev_{service}")
 - `region`: Location/region for the BigQuery datasets
 - `gcs_bucket`: Name of the GCS bucket containing CSV files
-- `gcs_base_path`: Base path in GCS where CSV files are stored
+- `gcs_base_path_template`: Template for generating GCS paths dynamically (e.g., "sql-exports/{date}/csvextract/{service}")
+- `services`: List of services to process
-- `service_account_path`: Path to service account key file (optional)
+- `service_account_path`: Path to the service account key file (optional)

 ## Supported Services

-The application supports the following services:
+The application supports the following services (configured in config.json):
-- dev-auth-service
+- auth-service
-- dev-career-service
+- career-service
-- dev-data-protection-service
+- data-protection-service
-- dev-digital-credential-service
+- digital-credential-service
-- dev-document-service
+- document-service
-- dev-learning-service
+- learning-service
-- dev-notification-service
+- notification-service
-- dev-portfolio-service
+- portfolio-service
-- dev-question-bank-service
+- question-bank-service

-For each service, a corresponding dataset will be created in BigQuery (e.g., "dev_auth_service" for "auth-service").
+For each service, a corresponding dataset will be created in BigQuery (e.g., "dev_auth" for "auth-service").

+Note: The actual GCS directories include a "dev-" prefix (e.g., dev-auth-service), which the application handles automatically.

 ## Usage